A longitudinal Bayesian framework for estimating causal dose-response relationships: Methodology

 The Bayesian framework offers calibrated uncertainty quantification and prediction, which can render a more thorough understanding of the causal effect from a practical perspective.
-There is growing interest in the application of Bayesian methodology to causal problems, but most proposed methods appeal to the principles of PS-adjustment or flexible outcome modeling \citep{stephens2021bayesian, li2023bayesian}.
+There is growing interest in the application of Bayesian methodology to causal problems, but most proposed methods appeal to the principles of propensity score-adjustment or flexible outcome modeling \citep{stephens2021bayesian, li2023bayesian}.
 An advantage of the Bayesian approach for estimation of these models is that estimated causal effects are in the form of distributions, rather than point estimates, allowing us to make probability statements about the causal quantities of interest (i.e., APOs).
-For example, we can specify parametric outcome model and PS model in \eqref{joint} and then draw inference based on the posterior sample.
-This is challenging in the causal setting as the GEE model \eqref{gee} is only partially specified via the conditional mean without specification of the distribution model.
-We have to examine procedures for Bayesian inference in the case where we wish to perform analysis of an approximate model, acknowledged to be misspecified compared to the data generating model.
-Suppose we assume that there is a set of estimating equations $ \mathbf{U}\left(\xi\right)$ of functions such that $\E[\mathbf{U}\left(\xi\right) | \xi] =0$, for all $\xi$.
-The objective is to find a non-parametric approximate model, $p(z)$, to the true data generating model $f(z|\xi)$.
-Thus, we can define some discrepancy $\delta (f|p)$, subject to $\int \mathbf{U}\left(\xi\right) p(z)dz=0$ and $\int p(z)dz=1$.
-The problem then becomes

-Suppose $p(z)$ is discrete as nonparametric probabilities as $p_i$.
-Then we can deduce the problem as the following constrained optimization problem

-From a non-parametric viewpoint, we need to consider placing the prior distribution for this non-parametric approximate model, $p$.
-In the next section, we link this prior specification to the Bayesian bootstrap framework and a generalized version, which enables us to derive the posterior distribution of $\xi$ by solving the constraint in \eqref{app} in a functional form.
+In fully parametric Bayesian analyses, this is typically achieved by specifying likelihood models for both the outcome and treatment assignment mechanisms.
+However, such an approach is not directly applicable in the present setting, as the GEE in \eqref{gee} and \eqref{gee1} specifies only the marginal or conditional mean structure of the outcome and does not correspond to a fully specified likelihood.
+Consequently, Bayesian inference in this context must proceed under an approximate (or partially specified) model, which may be misspecified relative to the true data-generating mechanism.
+Rather than modeling the full joint distribution of the data, inference targets a causal estimand defined through unbiased estimating equations.
+This perspective aligns with the generalized Bayesian framework and recent work on Bayesian inference for loss functions \citep{luo2023assessing}.

+Although the generalized Bayesian posterior in this section is written using expectations under observational setting, our inferential target is causal and is defined under a hypothetical intervention on the dose.
+Following the Bayesian causal framework in \citet{liu2020estimation}, let $\mathcal{O}$ denote the observational law of $Z=(Y,X,D)$ and note that $\mathcal{O}\equiv F_0$.
+For each dose level $d\in\mathcal D$, let $\mathcal{E}_d$ denote the law of $Z$ under the hypothetical intervention that sets the dose to the constant level $d$ at each time point (equivalently, the law governing $Y(d)$ under SUTVA and consistency as defined in Section~2.1).
+Our causal estimand is $\mu(d)=\mathbb{E}_{\mathcal{E}_d}(Y)$ (or $\mu_t(d)=\mathbb{E}_{\mathcal{E}_d}(Y_t)$), and the causal MSM parameter $\xi^\star$ is defined by